creditcardGenius Team

 • Resident of Canada

 That’s it!
-Prepaid credit card issuers don’t consider your income or credit score as factors that qualify you for a card.
+Prepaid credit card issuers don’t consider your income or credit score to qualify you for a card.
 As long as you load money to your card in advance, you’re good to go.

 What happens when you cancel a prepaid card?

-As the Financial Consumer Agency of Canada notes, you can’t really cancel a prepaid card.
-This is because you’ve already deposited funds into the account.
-Instead of trying to cancel the card, your best option is to use the card until the balance is zero.
+As the Financial Consumer Agency of Canada notes, you typically can’t cancel a prepaid card because you’ve already deposited funds into the account.
+Your best option is to use it until the balance is zero.
+Some prepaid card issuers might be willing to cancel your card, but they may deduct a fee from the balance before returning the funds to you.

 Read more about creditcardGenius